-French Open Tennis Betting Guide
+French Open Tennis Betting Odds

 The French Open is the second Grand Slam of each year and is played at Roland Garros in Paris.
 It is the only Grand Slam that is held on clay courts and the main clay court season more or less ends with it.
 Since it is played relatively shortly before the Wimbledon, it allows tennis fans to see the players in action just before the “greatest” tournament starts.
 And the form certainly does carry on.
 In 2010, Rafael Nadal won both, while Tomas Berdych reached the semi-finals in the French Open and the finals in the Wimbledon.
 Robin Söderling also impressed in both tournaments.